The Lure of Group

 encourage "us vs. them" thinking?
 No. He encouraged the

 Gentile churches to take up an offering for the poor saints

 in Jerusalem.
 He saw that those Jewish believers were

 members of the same body with the Gentile believers.

-May God grant to us the vision Paul
+May God grant to us the

-other things, what comes upon me daily:
+write, "besides the other things, what comes upon me daily: